jpmcWorkers/jpmcWorkers.github.io/docs/openletter.md

 JPMC employees' work has continuously produced record profits for the bank – all while working from home and from the office in a hybrid manner.

-But the Darling of Wall Street and CEO of the world's biggest bank thinks otherwise.
+But the Darling of Wall Street and CEO of the nation's biggest bank thinks otherwise.